MicrosoftDocs/dynamics365smb-docs/business-central/bank-how-reconcile-bank-accounts-separately.md

 The **Bank Statement Lines** pane will be filled with bank transactions according to an imported file or stream provided by the bank.

 To enable import of bank statements as bank feeds, you must first set up and enable the Envestnet Yodlee Bank Feed service, and then link your bank accounts to the related online bank accounts.
 For more information, see [Set Up the Envestnet Yodlee Bank Feeds Service](bank-how-setup-bank-statement-service.md).

+> [!TIP]
+> You can also import bank statement files in comma or semicolon delimited format (.CSV).
+Use the **Set up a bank statement file format** assisted setup to define bank statement import formats and attach the format to a bank account.
+You can then use these formats when you import bank statements in the **Bank Account Reconciliation** page.

 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Bank Account Reconciliation**, and then choose the related link.
 2. Choose the **New** action.